Secondary Storage Devices of Computer

 use of Secondary storage

-Ā Ā Ā Ā Ā Ā Ā Installing Software & Operating Systems: Application software like MS Office, Photoshop, games etc. get installed once on secondary storage instead of loading every time.
-The OS also gets installed and booted from secondary storage.
+Installing Software & Operating Systems: Users install application software like MS Office, Photoshop, and games on secondary storage once, rather than loading them every time.
+The operating system is also installed and booted from secondary storage.

-Ā Ā Ā Ā Ā Ā Ā Archival Storage: Older rarely accessed data gets shifted from primary storage into secondary storage for long term preservation while freeing up working memory.
+Archival Storage: Users shift older, rarely accessed data from primary storage to secondary storage for long-term preservation while freeing up working memory.

 Benefits of Secondary Storage